maxjacobzander/adrians-dream-opt2/README.md

 ## Planned Updates
 The website is currently functional and can be found at https://www.adriansdream.com but I am still planning to build a backend in the coming weeks, mainly so that events don't need to be hardcoded.
+### Updated Planned Updates
+Backend is underway.
+Fetch (at least) events.
+Pass props from there and set a limit (3?) for events that have not occurred yet